The following is based on a Water Technology "Technical Feature" (March 2010) by Rich DiPaolo.

 The basic process of treating brackish water in desalination applications is to pass pressurized water through a membrane.
 As fresh water passes through, brine or wastewater is rejected.

-“The difference between seawater applications and brackish water applications is the level of the osmotic pressure required to achieve fresh water,” notes Terrasi.
+Seawater applications differ from brackish mainly in the level of osmotic pressure required to achieve fresh water.

 Typically, the pressure needed ranges in brackish water treatment from 5 psi to 75 psi, although the majority of brackish applications fall in the 145 psi to 290 psi range.